ryanjafari/ryan-jafari.com/src/app/articles/getting-started-in-2024/page.md

 Setting goals, tracking progress against them, and following through to the finish line has always been hard for me.
 There are so many shiny things, I want to do it all.
 There have been many, many personal projects, nearly all of them half-finished.
 The excuses are many, but they end today.
 In 2024 (as of now):

-* This website and blog
+* This website and blog.
-* Machine learning in medical imaging
+* Machine learning in medical imaging.
-* Giving back to the community
+* Giving back to the community.
-* Improving my diet (a little bit)
+* Improving my diet (a little bit).
-* Getting better at time management
+* Getting better at time management.

 No time left.
 See you tomorrow.